 You will end up with fewer gaps in your waffles, giving you that nice crunch on the outside and a fluffy texture in the middle.

-Flip Waffle Maker vs Regular Waffle maker
+Flip Waffle Maker vs Regular Waffle maker (Details Comparison)

 Before setting my heart on a flip waffle maker, I studied two products, one from each waffle maker, and noted the features for both.